bihealth/sodar-core/docs/source/major_changes.rst

 Plugin API search() Changes
 ---------------------------

-This release implemented support for the ``project:uuid`` keyword in the plugin ``search()`` function.
-All SODAR Core apps are now expected to support this keyword as well, which should restrict the search to the project or category specified by the UUID.
+The ``search()`` function implemented by plugins already had the ``keywords`` argument in its signature, but so far it was not used.
+This release implemented support for the ``project:uuid`` keyword.
+All SODAR Core apps are now expected to support this keyword as well, which, if present in the ``keywords`` dictionary, should restrict the search to the project or category specified by the UUID.

 Previously Deprecated Features Removed
 --------------------------------------